ucrcsedept/course-support/learning_modules/vscode/key-based-login/README.md

     <img src="images/keygen.gif" alt="Using powershell to generate ssh key">
 </p>

-6. Run the following two commands, substituting `{COURSE ADDRESS HERE}` with the name of the server you want to connect to.
+6. Run the following command, substituting `{COURSE ADDRESS HERE}` with the name of the server you want to connect to.
 For example, if I wanted to connect to the CS010B server, I would use `jcand014@cs010b.cs.ucr.edu`.

 ```
 ssh {COURSE ADDRESS HERE} mkdir -m 0700 .ssh